daai25/daai25.github.io/curriculum.md

 ## Program (tbc)

 The program is not yet finalized, but will be more or less in the scope of the last year's program.
-Download the program and get an impression of the curriculum.
+Download the 2024 program and get an impression of the curriculum.
-Note that the ice breaker activities on Sunday 29 June, the excursions and evening sessions are compulsory parts of the program.
+Note that the ice breaker activity on Sunday 29 June, the excursions and evening sessions are compulsory parts of the program.

 [DOWNLOAD THE SYLLABUS OF THE 2024 DAAI CURRICULUM](assets/images/Summer School AI_US_Syllabus_Jan 2024.pdf)